mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

-refuses to help the bankers in their goal to further generate capitalism and the crash of the stock market, he does become interested in helping out the Jewish order, mainly because he becomes very intrigued by the relationship between numbers and letters in the Torah.
-Towards the end of the movie, Max comes to a realization that the road to God is to be achieved not through some pattern of 216 numbers, but through the conception of beauty and simplicity of our existence in the world, i.e. through a simultaneous acceptance of all the knowledge and lack of knowledge of that which resides in the terrestrial and celestial
+refuses to help the bankers in their goal to further generate capitalism and the crash of the stock market, he does become interested in helping out the Jewish order, mainly because he becomes very intrigued by the relationship of numbers and letters in the Torah.
+Towards the end of the movie, Max comes to a realization that the road to God is to be achieved not through a specific pattern of 216 numbers, but through the conception of beauty and simplicity of our existence in the world, i.e. through a simultaneous acceptance of all the knowledge and lack of knowledge of that which resides in the terrestrial and celestial